MelchiorDahrk/Project-Atlas/README.md

 [Weapon Sheathing](https://www.nexusmods.com/morrowind/mods/46069) > [Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384) (including Weapon Sheathing patch) > (if applicable) [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886) > [Project Atlas](https://www.nexusmods.com/morrowind/mods/45399) (including GitD patches, if needed) > [Graphic Herbalism](https://www.nexusmods.com/morrowind/mods/46599) (including applicable Project Atlas patches) > (if applicable) [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469) (including atlas patch) > AtlAd > any additional cosmetic mesh or texture replacers

 - Install the Core folder by moving the contents into your Morrowind/Data Files folder.
-For nay of these steps, say yes to all if prompted to overwrite
+For any of these steps, say yes to all if prompted to overwrite
 - If you use any texture replacers other than Intelligent Textures, move the contents of the BATs folder into Data Files/Textures, and follow the instructions for patching texture mods later on
 - Install one of the two textures folders, based on your preferred resolution
 - if you use GitD, install the GitD patch. if you also use the Interior Sunrays option, install the sunrays patch as well after the main patch